Is working from home here to stay?

 The coronavirus pandemic has forced many businesses to embrace remote working practices to keep employees safe and maintain operations.
 It may have been a novelty at the beginning, but Alexander Sleigh looks at whether this flexible working arrangement will soon become the norm.

-Since the 23rd March 2020, when Boris Johnson announced the U.K wide lockdown, millions of employees have been working from home with their days filled by Zoom and Teams calls instead of face to face meetings.
-As employers and employees adapt to a “new normal,” discussions abound around what the future of work looks like- will we all still be working from home in a post-covid world?
+Since March 2020, when Boris Johnson announced the first UK wide lockdown, millions of employees have been working from home with their days filled by Zoom and Teams calls instead of face to face meetings.
+As employers and employees adapt to a 'new normal', discussions abound around what the future of work looks like - will we all still be working from home in a post-covid world?
 Are the days of the grand corporate headquarters numbered?
 How are serviced office providers going to adapt?

 Yet whilst these questions remain unanswered, it is clear that the pandemic has accelerated a number of trends that have been ongoing for some time.
 Over the past 100 years, as the way that we work has evolved beyond all recognition (from pen and paper to telegrams and fax to wi-fi and laptops) so has where we work.
 Whilst there is evidence to suggest that the first offices originated in the Roman age (hence the Latin roots of the word “office”), the first recorded office building was built in London in 1726 and became known as the “Old Admiralty Office.”
 From the mid 18th century, centralised office space to administer increasing amounts of paperwork began to emerge at pace.